 This UNILOG workshop is organised in conjunction with the MarieCurie IRSES project MaToMUVI.
 It welcomes submissions devoted to the study of any aspect of any kind of many-valued logics.
 Especially welcomed are contributions providing general for studying classes of many-valued logics.
-The keynote speaker is Vincenzo Marra (University of Milan - Italy).
+The invited keynote speakers of this workshop are Manuela Busaniche (page 61) and Vincenzo Marra (page 78).